Paul-J-Company/Systems-Design/README.md

   - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
   - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Design, Tools and Practices for your Workload?
 + How do your Architects/Designers/Programmers/Teams/Departments communicate:
-  - Email, Chat, Slack, Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
+  - In person meetings, Email, Chat, Slack, Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
 + What Environment/Platform does your workload run?
   - OnPrem, Cloud, MultiCloud or Hybrid?
   - Cloud Agnostic/Cloud Native?